-September thru May - Sunday School begins at 9:15 AM with an "Opening: in the Sanctuary followed by time in the classrooms.
+September thru May - Sunday School begins at 9:15 AM with Youth Choir in the Sanctuary, and opening at 9:30am, followed by time in the classrooms.

 Mrs. Nancy and Mrs. Cheryl meet with the children ages 3 through Kindergarten in the downstairs classroom.